MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 	<summary>Click to expand</summary>

 {{ "
-* Rename the file you previously downloaded to 'server' (or server.jar if you have file extensions on)
-* Open up notepad and paste
+* Copy the *entire* name of the jar file you downloaded then go to [startmc](https://startmc.sh/) and paste your jar name in the `Server filename` field, be sure to add `.jar` to the end of pasted text in the field if it wasn't already there.
+* Click the drop down box called `Script type` and choose `Basic (Windows)`.
+* Click the `RAM amount` text box and input how much RAM you want your server to have access to with a 'G' at the end.
+For example, '3G'.
+* Click the disk emoji next to 'Generate' and the text field below that should have text similar to this, copy the that text.
 	```
-	java -Xmx2G -Xms1G -jar server.jar -nogui
-	pause
+	set JAVA=java
+	set JAR=server.jar
+	set RAM=3G
+	set FLAGS=-XX:+UseG1GC -XX:+ParallelRefProcEnabled -XX:MaxGCPauseMillis=200 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5 -XX:SurvivorRatio=32 -XX:+PerfDisableSharedMem -XX:MaxTenuringThreshold=1 -Daikars.new.flags=true -Dusing.aikars.flags=https://mcflags.emc.gs

+	echo Starting server...
+	%JAVA% -Xmx%RAM% -Xms%RAM% %FLAGS% -jar %JAR% --nogui
 	```
-into it, click *Save As*
+* Open Notepad and paste the text you copied from startmc, add `pause` to a new line below the text you just pasted and (optionally) remove the `echo "Starting server..."` line.
+* Click `File` in the top left of Notepad and click `Save As...`.
-* Go to the folder that contains your server, change the filetype to 'all' and name the file start.bat **There must to be a .bat at the end of the file name**,
+* Go to the folder that contains your server, change the filetype to 'all' and name the file `start.bat` **There must to be a .bat at the end of the file name**,
-* Run it, you will see a command prompt window briefly flash.
-Now, you'll need to [agree to the EULA](#eula) to continue.
-If you agreed to it, you can now access the [console](#console)
+* Run it, you will see a command prompt window show up and tell you that you have to agree to the EULA to start the server.
+Once you've agreed to the [EULA](#eula), your server should start and you should have be able to type commands in the [console](#console).
 " | markdownify }}

 </details>